microsoft/mixed-reality-extension-sdk/DEPLOYING.md

 For instructions on instantiating your app within AltspaceVR, checkout the [sample repo's README.md]( https://github.com/Microsoft/mixed-reality-extension-sdk-samples/blob/master/README.md)

-When you run your MRE in Altspace make sure you have the openode website opened on your browser or it will not deploy at times.

 If you want to re-deploy, you should use `openode stop` before calling `openode deploy`, otherwise the deploy will fail.
 If a deploy fails, you can just call `openode deploy` again.